evanezcent/Flutter-Training/README.md

 **How to run ?**

+    1. flutter pub get
-> flutter run or F5
+    2. flutter run or F5

 For the API documentation will be here soon :)